 The book thus is an ongoing process.
 The other chapters will be published as they're written.
 The reason for the hold up is because solving the protein folding problem is highly nontrivial.
 I've realised methods I've proposed will not work and I am trying new approaches.
 Thus the reason for the delay in including the chapters that go into details.
 If nothing, it should make for some thought provoking reading (along the lines of certain pop science books).

-Incidentally, some of the ideas stated here (simulating an artificial cell in molecular detail in virtuale, for example) have actually begun to be thought about seriously in science (1997), but those ideas were proposed in this work as early as 1992-93 and were thought about in the roughest forms in 1984.
+Some of the ideas here (simulating an artificial cell in molecular detail in virtuale, for example) have begun to be thought about seriously in science (1997), but those ideas were proposed in this work as early as 1992-93 and were thought about in the roughest forms in 1984.